acmucsd/hackschool-fa20/README.md

 Part 6 (11/19) - Testing + Continuous Integration & Deployment - [Slides Presentation](https://acmurl.com/hackschool-fa20-6)

 ## Give us Feedback!
 At ACM Hack, we want to ensure that our events are always of good quality.
-We appreciate any piece of feedback you may have, whetehr positive or negative, which can be viewed here: http://acmurl.com/hackschool-feedback
+We appreciate any piece of feedback you may have, whether it's positive or negative.
+Feedback can be submitted here: http://acmurl.com/hackschool-feedback